drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/1_creating_a_client.md

   executable of the browser.
 If you are using Chrome version 88, Sinco will spin up a Chrome instance using version 88.
 If you do not have Chrome installed, Sinco will fail to run.
-  - This means that a Chrome or Firefox process will run, and will run indefinitely until Sinco closes it via its `.close()` method on the API
+  - This means that a Chrome process will run, and will run indefinitely until Sinco closes it via its `.close()` method on the API
 - The browser runs headless.
 This means the process is running, but there is no window or application you can view it on.
 The command used to run the headless